thehpi/payara-after-success/README.md

 ## Building and starting the application

+First start the docker environment

+    ./start.sh

+Then log into payara

+    docker-compose exec payara asadmin login

+If it fails wait a while, until payara has started up.

-First start the docker environment, build and deploy the application:
+Then build and deploy the application:

+    ./build.sh -nd

+Set fine logging

+    docker-compose exec payara asadmin set-log-levels java.util.logging.ConsoleHandler=FINE

+Deploy the application

+    ./redeploy.sh

+If you have done the above already once, then you can destroy and rebuild everything by running

     ./rebuild.sh

-This will

-* fire up payara
-* fire up a postgresql database
-* build the application using maven
-* deploy the postgresql drive to payara
-* register and configure jdbc connection pool and resources
-* deploy the application

-This script can also be used to destroy and rebuild everything so you can start over (not the db btw).

 When successful you can create records using scripts: